CoinFabrik/web3-grant/detectors/README.md

 False positives are to be expected when using variables that can only be set using controlled flows that limit the values within acceptable ranges.
 These cases can be detected by using tainting techniques and/or interprocedural dataflow analysis.

-## 7. DoS Unexpected revert with vector
+## 7. DoS Unexpected Revert with Vector

 We based our analysis for set-contract-storage detection on the [vulnerability example associated to this issue](https://github.com/CoinFabrik/web3-grant/tree/main/vulnerabilities/examples/dos-unexpected-revert-with-vector).